DigitalState/Demo/resource/fixtures/assets/README.md

 ```
 .
-├── access                           The access folder contains all access and permissions entities, categorized by assignee types.
+├── access                           The access folder contains all access and permissions entities.
+|   |                                For organization purposes, accesses have been categorized by assignee types.
 │   ├── anonymous
 │   │   ├── accesses.yml             The access entities assigned to anonymous identities.
 │   │   └── permissions.yml          The permission entities assigned to anonymous identities.